-18.3.4 Controlled Activities
+21.3.5 Controlled Activities

-- (a) Subdivision in accordance with 18.4.2. - (b) Works and network utilities as provided for in Section 10. - (c) With respect to financial contributions the erection or undertaking of one or more industrial activities other than the first such activity on a site or significant expansion of an existing activity (significant expansion is an increase of more than 0.5 of a household equivalent for services) and which in all other respects is a Permitted Activity. - (d) With respect to financial contributions, any activity in 18.3 which has a household equivalent for water and wastewater greater than one as listed in Rule 11.3.4(c)(ii).
+- (a) Subdivision in accordance with 21.4.2. - (b) Works and network utilities as provided for in Section 10. - (c) With respect to financial contributions the erection or undertaking of one or more industrial activities other than the first such activity on a site or significant expansion of an existing activity (significant expansion is an increase of more than 0.5 of a household equivalent for services) and which in all other respects is a Permitted Activity. - (d) With respect to financial contributions, any activity in 21.3.1 21.3.4 which has a household equivalent for water and wastewater greater than one as listed in Rule 11.3.3(c)(ii).

-18.3.5 Additional Controlled Activities - Rangiuru Business Park only
+21.3.6 Additional Controlled Activities - Rangiuru Business Park only

-- (a) With respect to financial contributions the erection or undertaking of any industrial activity, and which in all other respects is a Permitted Activity, on a lot for which the title existed at December 2005. - (b) For Lots 1 and 2 DPS 35211, Post Harvest Zone Controlled Activities in accordance with that zone until such time as Business Park is developed in accordance with the Structure Plan and staging rules.
+- (a) With respect to financial contributions the erection or undertaking of any industrial activity, and which in all other respects is a Permitted Activity, on a lot for which the title existed at December 2005. - (b) For Lots 1 and 2 DPS 35211, Post Harvest Zone Controlled Activities in accordance with that Zone until such time as Business Park is developed in accordance with the Structure Plan and staging rules.

-18.3.6 Additional Controlled Activities - Te Puna Business Park only
+21.3.7 Additional Controlled Activities - Te Puna Business Park only

-- (a) Subdivision to create no more than a total of 26 lots. - (b) Subdivision for the adjustment or relocation of boundaries provided no additional lots are created and the subdivision complies with at least one of the following: - (i) The adjustment or relocation of boundaries will leave allotment(s) with the same or similar areas; - (ii) The adjustment or relocation of boundaries will rationalise boundaries which are clearly not in accordance with existing or proposed land use and management. - (c) Construction of buildings greater than 100m2 gross floor area to accommodate any Permitted Activity.
+(a) Subdivision to create no more than a total of 26 lots.

+- (b) Subdivision for the adjustment or relocation of boundaries provided no additional lots are created and the subdivision complies with at least one of the following: - (i) The adjustment or relocation of boundaries will leave allotment(s) with the same or similar areas; - (ii) The adjustment or relocation of boundaries will rationalise boundaries which are clearly not in accordance with existing or proposed land use and management. - (c) Construction of buildings greater than 100m2 gross floor area to accommodate any Permitted Activity.

-18.3.7 Restricted Discretionary Activities
+21.3.8 Restricted Discretionary Activities

-- (a) One dwelling accessory to Permitted or Controlled Activities on the same site. - (b) Any Permitted or Controlled Activity that fails to comply with any activity performance standard listed in Rule 18.4.

-(c) Activities which are "high risk facilities" in terms of potential stormwater contaminants (as defined in the attached schedule at the end of this section).
+- (a) One dwelling accessory to Permitted or Controlled Activities on the same site. - (b) Any Permitted or Controlled Activity that fails to comply with any activity performance standard listed in Rule 21.4. - (c) Activities which are high risk facilities in terms of potential stormwater contaminants (as defined in the schedule contained in Section 21.8).

-Explanatory Note: The schedule attached at the end of this section is an extract from the Proposed Bay of Plenty Regional Water and Land Plan and is adopted as part of this District Plan.
+The schedule in Section 21.8 is an extract from the Proposed Bay of Plenty Regional Water and Land Plan and is adopted as part of this District Plan.
 This rule is included, to ensure that specific assessment of high risk facilities can be undertaken and mitigation measures can be imposed.

-- (d) Within stormwater management reserves and private conservation areas in Omokoroa Stage 2, regardless of whether they are designated, the following are Restricted Discretionary Activities: - (i) The disturbance of soil, natural ground cover and vegetation, or the deposition of refuse, solid or liquid waste, fill or any material; - (ii) The diversion or modification of any natural watercourses; - (iii) The construction of fences or other barriers, dams, ponds and other stormwater treatment facilities, bridges, sports facilities, dwellings or buildings, playgrounds, pumpstations, sewers, culverts and roadways; - (iv) Walkways/cycleways.
+- (d) Within stormwater management reserves and private conservation areas in Omokoroa Stage 2, regardless of whether they are designated, the following are Restricted Discretionary Activities: - The disturbance of soil, natural ground cover and vegetation, or the deposition of refuse, solid or liquid waste, fill or any material; - (ii) The diversion or modification of any natural watercourses;

+- (iii) The construction of fences or other barriers, dams, ponds and other stormwater treatment facilities, bridges, sports facilities, dwellings or buildings, playgrounds, pumpstations, sewers, culverts and roadways; - (iv) Walkways/cycleways.